 Coca-Cola is the oldest and most popular soft drink in the world, enjoyed in 200 countries worldwide!
 Frequently compared to Pepsi, this sugary drink was created first and remains the most popular over time.
 As beloved as Coke is, it isn't the best choice nutrition-wise.
 It's no secret that soda contains sugar and artificial ingredients, contributing to obesity and other illnesses if consumed regularly.

 Because of this, Coke has come out with multiple healthier options, giving people a way to enjoy their favorite soft drink while reducing the negative health effects.
-In 1983, Coke created Diet Coke, Coca-Cola's first sugar-free Cola.
-This diet soda was followed up with Coca-Cola Zero in 2006, which was then rebranded as Coca-Cola No Sugar.
+In 1983, Coke created Diet Coke, Coca-Cola's first sugar-free cola.
+This diet soda was followed up with Coca-Cola Zero in 2006, which was then rebranded as Coca-Cola Zero Sugar in 2017.
 This rebrand is almost identical to Coke Zero, the only difference being minor changes to the natural flavor composition.

 Both Coca-Cola Zero Sugar and Diet Coke are calorie-free and sugar-free, a significant difference from the 140 calories in a 12 oz regular Coke.
 If you're wondering how it's possible to create drinks that taste like the real thing without any of the sugar, sugar substitutes are the answer.
-Both of these low-calorie drinks are sweetened with aspartame and acesulfame K, also called Ace-K. There are many similarities between these health-conscious Cokes, but what really is the difference between Diet Coke and Coke Zero?
+Both of these low-calorie drinks are sweetened with aspartame and acesulfame K, also called Ace-K. There are many similarities between these health-conscious coke products, but what really is the difference between Diet Coke and Coke Zero Sugar?

 Diet Coke vs Coke Zero